-"ioin" а Shintō or Buddhist community by a profession of faith like thev miaht ioin а Christian congregation.
-Instead. they are automatically considered a member of the nearest Shintō shrine and/or Buddhist temple that
+"ioin" а Shintō orBuddhist community by a profession of faith like thev might ioin а congregation.
+Christian Instead. thev automatically considered a member of the nearest Shintō shrine and/or Buddhist temple that

 Shintō

 Shintō, or the "Way of the Gods," is Japan's indigenous religion.
 Its focus is the cultivation of a harmonious relationship with nature through the veneration of spiritual beings.
 According to Shintō, all things in nature, both living and non-living, embody kami, a spiritual energy or force.
 Because every natural phenomenon may embody kami, Shintō followers traditionally have great respect for the natural environment.